 Call us on 54791999 and book a free consultation.
 Let us help you bring your plans and ideas into reality.

 So you want to work out what it would cost for a basic Home Theatre system?
 Or maybe you want to just buy the right gear yourself?
 Here are a few product suggestions.
 Now because the technology changes all the time the following information is only valid for 2018 but it should help as a guide to what you need:

-Firstly you do need a 4K AV receiver and it needs to be with the new HDMI 2.2 standard – this should be printed on the front of the machine.
-Personally, I really like the new Pioneer AV receivers – Brilliant amplifiers with every connection you could ask for!
+Firstly, you do now need a 4K AV receiver and it needs have the HDMI 2.2 standard – this should be printed on the front of the machine.
+Personally, I really like the new Yamaha AV receivers – Brilliant amplifiers with every connection you could ask for!
 And the wireless Musiccast system is excellent.

 For the large TV’s the Samsung 65″ and 75″ BASIC 4K TV’s are brilliant and an affordable price.
 The Samsung has the best range of apps and connects more easily to most smart devices than any other brands at this time.